Eadgyth/Programming-Editor/docs/index.md

    <li>A number of projects can be assigned which can be switch between.</li>
    <li>Retrieval of already defined projects after newly starting the program.</li>
    </ul>
-<li>Pre-defined actions to run (or build) a project.</li>
+<li>Pre-defined actions to run (or compile/build) a project.</li>
    <ul>
-   <li>Compiling/testing of Java code and bundling a Java program in an executable
+   <li>Compiling/testing Java code and bundling a Java program in an executable
        jar file.</li>
    <li>Testing a Perl script.</li>
    <li>Testing an R script.</li>